ytakefuji/pypi_executable_package/README.md

 The example bugcount.py will be automatically converted to bugcount binary executable code.

-setup.py, setup.cfg, .pypirc, python program (bugcount.py) are needed.
+setup.py, setup.cfg, .pypirc, python program (bugcount.py) are needed for pypi packaging.

 The example bugcount.py will be automatically converted to bugcount binary executable code.